 After learning a lot from nursing my four babies, I am sharing with you the single most helpful piece of advice that was given to me during my child-bearing years.
-In fact I think that it is one of the best breastfeeding tips you can give a new mom, especially when it’s time to start weaning your baby.
-Unleash the power of pineapple juice so that you can have the best and least painful experience possible with breastfeeding your baby.
+In fact, I personally think that it is one of the best breastfeeding tips you can give a new mom ever, especially when it’s time to start weaning your baby.
+Unleash the power of pineapple juice so that you too can have the best and least painful experience possible with breastfeeding your baby.

-The reason Why I Pack Pineapple Juice In My Hospital Bag (when it’s time to have a baby), is probably going to surprise most of you.
+The reason Why I Pack Pineapple Juice In My Hospital Bag (when it’s time to give birth to a baby), is probably going to surprise most of you.

-I didn’t have my mom or sister around to help when I had my babies, I had married (have since divorced)…and moved about three hundred miles away.
-So, when I started having babies it was tough being all alone without that support.
+I didn’t have my mom or sister near me to help when I had my babies, I had married (have since divorced)…and moved about three hundred miles away.
+So, when I started having babies it was tough being all alone without that much needed support.

 Luckily I still had a really good support system around me, a couple of great friends, and what I learned from them, made all the difference in the world.